amirweiss15/academic-kickstart/content/author/admin/_index.md

 +++
 ## **About me** ##

-I am a senior lecturer at the [Faculty of Engineering](https://engineering.biu.ac.il/en) at [Bar-Ilan University](https://www.biu.ac.il/en) (BIU), and the head of AI and technological innovation at Medibyt.
+I am a senior lecturer at the [Faculty of Engineering](https://engineering.biu.ac.il/en) at [Bar-Ilan University](https://www.biu.ac.il/en) (BIU), and the head of AI and technological innovation at Stealth HealthTech Startup.

 I am interested in what I like to think of as “machine-learning-enhanced statistical signal processing”, an emerging interdisciplinary field where signal processing, machine learning, estimation theory, and some elements of information theory meet.
 The kinds of problems I currently focus on are related to communication systems, localization, sensing and compression.
 My research spans both pure theoretical aspects as well as application-driven practical problems.